West Virginia Traumatic Brain Injury Lawyer

 - Difficulty multitasking

-If you or someone you love is exhibiting symptoms such as these, it is important that you seek medical attention.
+If you or someone you love is exhibiting TBI symptoms such as these, it is vital that you seek immediate medical attention.

-If you or someone you know has suffered a brain injury, you may be eligible for compensation.
-Schedule a free consultation with the law offices of James F. Humphreys & Associates, L.C. to discuss your case today.
+If you or someone you know has suffered a TBI or other brain injury, you may be eligible for compensation.
+Contact us today to schedule a free consultation with the James F. Humphreys & Associates, L.C. to discuss your case.